getodk/central-backend/docs/api.md

 Here major and breaking changes to the API are listed by version.

+### ODK Central v1.0

+ODK Central v1.0 adds Public Links to the API, and makes one minor breaking change.

+**Changed**:

+* The non-extended App User response no longer includes a `createdBy` numeric ID.
+To retrieve the creator of an App User, request the extended response.

 ### ODK Central v0.9

 ODK Central v0.9 does not change the API except for one minor breaking change.